Stencyl/stencylpedia/chapter-11/publishing.md

 #### Visit iTunes Connect

 First, head over to [iTunes Connect](https://itunesconnect.apple.com), the web app that lets you submit your app for review.
-(You may already have done all of this if your game uses Game Center, iAds and/or purchases.)
+(You may already have done all of this if your game uses Game Center and/or purchases.)

 During this process, you'll be asked to enter in all of the relevant details and screenshots for the game.